10 Niuean Words to Know When Visiting Niue

 4. Malolo Nakai a Koe / How Are You?

 Alright, this is a bit more of a sentence but it is still sure to impress.
 Asking a local about their day is with “How are you?” is “Malolo Nakai a Koe?”
-Admittedly, it may take a few tries to get it right but you are sure to get praises for your effort.
+Admittedly, it may take a few tries to get it right but you are sure to get praise for your effort.
 If you are asked “Malolo Nakai a Koe?”
-Then you can even work on the answer “Malolo Fakaue” which means “Fine thank you.”
+Then you can even work on the answer “Malolo Fakaaue” which means “Fine, thank you.”
 Now you’re a local!

 10 Niuean Words to Know When Visiting Niue(c) Niue Tourism